phyloLearn/ML4Phylo/README.md

         - typing_data &rarr; Store any .nwk files of true trees from typing data;

 Feel free to use these existing folders, but you can always have your own!

-**Whatever folder you might be using to store files, they are not emptied if you try to generate new ones!
-Remember to empty these folders to avoid any possible problems when you want to store any new files!**